 Although it is not common in medical malpractice, it is known to be awarded in certain cases e.g., when the aggrieved party or the plaintiff is able to prove that he/she was not provided with a proper informed consent.

 If you or a loved one is a victim of medical malpractice, Oliver Law Office can offer the some of the best results in legal assistance.
-With more than 20 years of experience as a Columbus Ohio attorney, Jami S. Oliver is committed to serving the seriously injured by the negligence or intentional acts of others, including medical malpractices.
+With more than 25 years of experience as a Columbus Ohio attorney, Jami S. Oliver is committed to serving the seriously injured by the negligence or intentional acts of others, including medical malpractices.
 Call 614-220-9100 to schedule an appointment.